vishnupkumar/OxiFine/README.md

 Redefining Oximetrics

 Made by:-
-Vishnu P Kumar
+Vishnu P Kumar,
-B.Tech Student
+B.Tech Student,
-Electronics and Communication Engineering
+Electronics and Communication Engineering,
 Mar Baselios College of Engineering and Technology

 Guided by:-
-Arun JS
+Arun JS,
-Assistant Professor
+Assistant Professor,
-Department of Electronics and Communication Engineering Mar Baselios College of Engineering and Technology
+Department of Electronics and Communication Engineering, Mar Baselios College of Engineering and Technology